- A diagnosis and history of epilepsy for which they are on 0-2 concurrent

 - Must be in good health (with the exception of epilepsy), as determined by the Primary

-Investigator via the medical history, a physical examination, and screening laboratory
+Investigator via the medical history, a physical examination, and screening

 - A body mass index (BMI) between 18 and 35.

-- Able and willing to give written informed consent prior to participation in the study.
+- Able and willing to give written informed consent prior to participation in the

-- A reproducible IPS-induced photo-paroxysmal EEG response (PPR) of at least 3 points on
+- A reproducible IPS-induced photo-paroxysmal EEG response (PPR) of at least 3 points

-3 frequencies in 2 repeated measurements recorded at the Screening Visit.
+than 3 frequencies in 2 repeated measurements recorded at the Screening Visit.

 - History of non-epileptic seizures (metabolic, structural, or pseudoseizures).